mateobode/logs/README.md

 - `npm start` - Runs the React development server
 - `npm build` - Builds the app for production

+## [ATTENTION] Backend server and Frontend server must be running at the same time for the application to work!

 ## Docker Commands

 Useful Docker commands for development: